Just-Deep-Learn-It/BergersComptentMoutons/README.md

 Here is a typical launch command and some comments:

-- `python commander.py --name csrnet0 --root-dir ~/BergersComptentMoutons/ShanghaiTech/part_A --batch-size 128 --optimizer sgd --scheduler ReduceLROnPlateau --lr 1e-6 --lr-decay 0.5 --step 15 --epochs 50 --workers 4 --crop-size 32 --criterion crossentropy --tensorboard`
+- `python commander.py --name csrnet0 --root-dir ~/BergersComptentMoutons/ShanghaiTech/part_A --batch-size 128 --optimizer sgd --scheduler ReduceLROnPlateau --lr 1e-6 --lr-decay 0.5 --step 15 --epochs 50 --workers 4 --criterion crossentropy --tensorboard`
   + this experiment is on the _gtsrb_ dataset which can be found in `--root-dir/gtsrb` trained over _LeNet5_.
 It optimizes with _sgd_ with initial learning rate (`--lr`) of `1e-3` which is decayed by half whenever the `--scheduler` _ReduceLRonPlateau_ does not see an improvement in the validation accuracy for more than `--step` epochs.
-Input images are of size 32  (`--crop-size`).
+Input images are of size 224.
 In addition it saves intermediate results to `--tensorboard`.
   + when debugging you can add the `--short-run` argument which performs training and validation epochs of 10 mini-batches.
 This allows testing your entire pipeline before launching an experiment
   + if you want to resume a previously paused experiment you can use the `--resume` flag which can continue the training from _best_, _latest_ or a specifically designated epoch.
   + if you want to use your model only for evaluation on the test set, add the `--test` flag.
-  + when using _resnet_ you should upsample the input images to ensure compatibility.
-To this end set `--crop-size 64`

 ## Output
 For each experiment a folder with the same name is created in the folder `root-dir/gtsrb/runs`